Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/adobe-target-release-notes.md

 * Fixed an issue where the click notification was not being sent to Adobe Target for a retrieved mbox location upon the `clickedLocation` API call.

+* Added support for sending click conversion A4T payload to Adobe Analytics for A4T enabled Target activities upon the `clickedLocation` API call.

 ## June 15, 2021

 ### Android Target 1.1.7